|

 communities.
 It's a way to learn and a way to share information with others.

-I'll explain what a podcast is and how you can put it to use, both for yourself
+week, I'll explain what a podcast is and how you can put it to use, both

 What Is a Podcast?